w3c/wcag-act/wcag-ruleset-review-process.md

 ### Screening

-One member of the ACT Task Force, usually an editor or facilitator, reviews the proposal for major inaccuracies in the rule.
+New proposals are reviewed during the ACT Task Force call, and a liaison is assigned.
+The liaison reviews the proposal for major inaccuracies in the rule.
 The purpose is to avoid spending reviewer time on obvious oversights.
-The person screening the rule can not be involved in the original creation of the rule.
+The liaison can not be involved in the original creation of the rule.
+The liaison is also responsible for further communication with the rule provider until the rule is published or the issue is closed.

-If the rule does not pass this step, one of the ACT TF facilitators will send the feedback to the rule provider.
+If the liaison finds no major issues with the rule, they notify the TF facilitators that the rule is ready for a survey.
+If the rule does not pass this step, the liaison puts the feedback in the issue for the proposal.
 If changes are editorial in nature, and the rule provider can resolve those within 5 work days, the rule will be screened again straight away.
 If not, the proposal will be closed.
 Proposals can always be resubmitted, which restarts the process from step 1.
 This puts the rule proposal on the bottom of the backlog.

 ### Surveying